AnshMittal1811/CUDAX365/README.md

 Day 351: Export the trained satellite segmentation model for deployment: use torch.export to get a stable graph, convert to ONNX, and run it through TensorRT; compare inference speed on a test image vs. PyTorch

 Day 352: Deploy the QEC decoder model: if it's small enough, convert it to TensorRT or a custom CUDA kernel (since it might be just MLP/attention); ensure it runs within the required latency per cycle

+Day 353: Create a final consolidated report of improvements: list each major optimization (quantization, sparsity, new kernels, etc.) and the achieved speedups or memory savings in our projects (MHD, NeRF, LLM, CV)

+Day 354: Prepare a brief presentation (slides or document) summarizing the entire 365-day project: include key findings, performance numbers, and future work ideas

+Day 355: (Buffer day) Address any remaining issues or TODOs that came up during the projects (e.g., unfinished experiments, additional tuning suggested by results)